mostafaadawy/nest-ref/README.md

   type String
   description String?
   link String?
 }
 ```

 - modifiy the enviroment varaible inside .env that is used for connection according top the enviroment you choosed in the docker enviroments as follows

 ```
 //DATABASE_URL="postgresql://johndoe:randompassword@localhost:5432/mydb?schema=public"
 DATABASE_URL="postgresql://postgres:123@localhost:5432/nest?schema=public"
 ```

 - from `docker ps ` command or graphically from the docker desktop we can see opur created docker virtual module
 - `npx prisma --help` shows all the commands that you can use from prisma
 - `npx prisma studio` generate on broswer graphic representation
 - `npx prisma migrate dev` is used to migrate your new models and modifications and create sql files
 - what is really nice from prisma is it run generate `npx prosma generate` automatically that creates interfaces for the generated module so that we can use it as models in laravel all that done automatically just by migrating
 - `npx prisma studio` is used to show such as phpmyadmin

--
+# note

+- to set format on save from extention install prettier formatter then search setting for formatting then check it to anable it on save then in the edit in json in the same page write ` "editor.defaultFormatter": "esbenp.prettier-vscode"` in the setting json file
+- you can now adapt line width in prettier for example add to prettierrc json `"printWidth": 50"`

+# Create Prisma Module to be used as module for models to extract data using service

+- `nest g module prisma` and `nest g service prisma`
+- in case we want to generate service without testing service file `nest g service prisma --no-spec`
+- in the `service` we will create our logics tthat connects to database such as model in laravel
+- for that issue in `prisma service class` make it extending `PrismaClient`